 All residents will have a right to a new home in Riverwood.
 Most residents will be able to move directly from their old home to a newly built home at Riverwood.

 Temporarily relocate nearby

 A small number of residents will need to temporarily relocate into nearby areas.
-It will be at least two years before any resident would need to move.
+It will be approximately two years before any resident would need to move.

 Engagement with residents

-The masterplanning process will take until mid 2017.
-It will involve engagement with residents, the community and other stakeholders.
+The masterplanning process will involve engagement with residents, the community and other stakeholders.

 Kept involved and informed